enrico-dgr/fp-ts-fs/README.md

 ## Todo-list

 - assignJson: add deep-merge for specified properties
-- create a local build and a prod build
+- create a local build and a prod build ( needed particularly for local/npm dependencies )